 BESAFE IN CYBERSPACE

-Students need to be educated and aware of the dangers of social media and technology use for their own sake and that of their future.
+Educators need to be aware of the dangers that social media and technology use bring to themselves and their students.

-Teenagers believe that they are invincible and they will live forever.
+Teenagers believe that they are invincible, and they will live forever.
 What they don’t realize is that the photo they take on a whim could very well outlast them and spread to more places than they could imagine.
-Using Facebook irresponsibly could lead to losing a scholarship or not being selected for a job.
+Using Social Media irresponsibly could lead to losing a scholarship or not being selected for a job.

-• Real-world stories of social media posts that caused suspensions, being expelled, losing scholarships, etc.
+• Understand real-world stories of social media posts that caused suspensions, being expelled, losing scholarships, etc.